dashkite/local-credentials/README.md

 # Local Credentials

-_Manage profile and Web capabilities using Local Storage._
+_Manage profile and Web capabilities using IndexedDB._

 ## Scenarios